hayber9sver/SearchLens/README.md

 # SearchLens
-Base on apple CV library to implement something recognition

-This project no ready to work!
+Based on Apple's computer vision and AI libraries, I will implement object recognition for a web game.

+This project can only be executed on macOS.

+＃Install Requirement
+* pycoreimage
+* pyobjc
+* Quartz
+* Selenium
+* Pyqt6

+## Which Apple toolkit need?
+* Vision
+* Core Image
+* Core Graphics